Health

 High-fiber foods include fruits, vegetables and whole grains.
 These can help soften the stool (poop) and minimize straining while having a bowel movement.
 A high-fiber diet can also reduce the symptoms of existing hemorrhoids and may help prevent future ones.

-In order to make regular and soft stools, many healthcare providers recommend taking about 20 to 30 grams of fiber per day and drinking at least eight glasses of water per day.
+In order to make regular and soft stools, many healthcare providers recommend taking in about 22 to 34 grams of fiber per day and drinking at least eight glasses of water per day.
 If you’re not getting enough fiber in your diet, there are over-the-counter fiber supplements, such as psyllium (Metamucil), methylcellulose (Citrucel), wheat dextrin (Benefiber) or polycarbophil (FiberCon) available.
 Be sure to drink plenty of water with any fiber supplements and take as instructed.

 Hemorrhoids cause irritation and discomfort for millions of Americans.
 See your healthcare provider if you continue to have irritation, pain or bleeding from your hemorrhoids despite treatment.